pre-142-training/r4ds-courses/data-repr.md

 > sum(is.na(arr_delay)) # sum the logical vector
 [1] 9430
 ```
-When you add up a logical vector, TRUE = 1 and FALSE = 0, so `sum()` effectively counts all TRUE values.
+When you add up all the elements in a logical vector, TRUE = 1 and FALSE = 0, so `sum()` effectively counts all TRUE values.

 Type coercion
 ========================================================
-- some vector types can be easily converted to other types:
+- Some vector types can be easily converted to other types:

 ```r
 > as.character(shoesize)
 [1] "9"  "12" "6"  "10" "10" "16" "8"  "4"
 ```
-- see `as.character()`, `as.logical()`, `as.numeric()`, etc.
+- See `as.character()`, `as.logical()`, `as.numeric()`, etc.
-- coercion most often happens implicitly when you use a vector in a context that is expecting a specific type:
+- Coercion most often happens in the background when you use a vector in a context that is expecting a specific type:

 ```r
 > shoe_gt_8 = shoesize > 8